hogeschool/Development-8/Readers/unit2.md

 let shermanE8 = Tank.Create("M4A3 Sherman E8", m1a1, 220.0, 450.0)
 ```

-Now let us implement the logic of the fight as a method of `Tank`.
+Now let us implement the logic of the combat as a method of `Tank`.
 This method will take as explicit parameter the opponent tank.

 ```fsharp
 member this.Shoot (tank : Tank) = ...
 ```

 This method will have to check the weapon penetration of `this` against the `Armor` of `tank`.
 If it is higher than we print a message on the status and we update the health of `tank`\.
-If it is lower than we reduce the armour value of `tank`.
+If it is lower than the target armour we reduce the armour value of `tank`.

 ```fsharp
 member this.Shoot(tank : Tank) =